Obtaining a RingCX access token without a RingEX Login

 Here is an example using cURL:

-curl -X POST https://engage.ringcentral.com/voice/api/v1/admin/token -H "Authorization: Bearer <accessToken>"
+curl -X POST https://ringcx.ringcentral.com/voice/api/v1/admin/token -H "Authorization: Bearer <accessToken>"

 The response will be an API token that looks something like: